limx0/nautilus_talks/20220617/slides.md

 - Ports and adapters architecture, which adopted the '_engines architecture_' of the distributed C# system
 - Highly modular and very well tested with a suite of over 3500 unit, integration and acceptance tests
 - Loose coupling of the system components via a highly efficient message bus and single cache has allowed us to move quite quickly with changes and improvements
-- Components interact using various messaging patterns through the message bus (Pub/Sub, Req/Rep or point-to-point) → meaning they don’t need knowledge of, or direct references/dependencies on each other.
+- Components interact using various messaging patterns through the message bus (Pub/Sub, Req/Rep or point-to-point) → meaning they don’t need knowledge of, or direct references/dependencies on each other
 - The message bus (written in Cython) is highly performant, with benchmarks between direct method calls or message bus being nearly identical (slightly in favor of direct calls).
-The loose coupling makes this worth it.
+The loose coupling makes this worth it

 ---

-@Chris to fix
+## Language choices

-- Quick blurb on language choices, the right tools for the job → Python for data and non performance critical code, you can’t beat the ecosystem for iterating and prototyping fast, data and ML.
-Cython/Rust for performance critical components, enables the high performance even when run in a complex event-driven context.
+- Using the right tools for the job:
+  - Python for data and non performance critical code, you can’t beat the ecosystem for iterating and prototyping fast, data and ML
+  - Rust and Cython for performance critical components, enables the high performance even when run in a complex event-driven context
-- Introduction of the Rust core [very short headline about why Rust], and expect gradual yet continuous improvements, we’re effectively creating a framework of trading components and a trading domain model, with Python bindings over a native binary core similar to numpy and pandas which also enjoy extremely high performance.
+- Introduction of the Rust core, and expect gradual yet continuous improvements, we’re effectively creating a framework of trading components and a trading domain model, with Python bindings over a native binary core similar to numpy and pandas which also enjoy extremely high performance
-- Core of the system identical between backtest and live, which is formalized in the code with the `NautilusKernel` (explain with diagram comparing live and backtest → essentially (literally?) exactly the same system, just different ‘adapters’)
+- Core of the system identical between backtest and live, which is formalized in the code with the `NautilusKernel`

 ---

 # Complete Trading System

 ---

 - Open source → on prem
-- Backtest models (fill model, order latency)
+- Backtest models (fill model, order latency, simulation modules)
-- Orders → order tags, TIF , stop loss/take profit
+- Orders → order tags, TIF, stop-loss/take-profit, brackets
-- Accounts
+- Accounts (cash and margin)
-- Positions
+- Positions (netting and hedging OMS)
 - Portfolio
-- Persistence
+- Persistence (events/state with Redis)

 ---